ouktlab/espnet_asr_extrakit/README.md

 ### Recognition of audio data ###
 The recognition using WFST LM is done by the "wfstasr.py" script.
 Audio files for recognition can be specified by the "--wavfiles" option.
-The acutual model path "\${kat_modeldir}" is defined in the shell script.
+The actual model path "\${kat_modeldir}" is defined in the shell script.

 ```
 $ ../script/launcher python3 wfstasr.py \